Top Links

 If you have more than one Freeview receiver, and/or more than one aerial point in the house, try a few experiments

-• If the problem is there for all aerial points and Freeview boxes, then it could be coverage or aerial
+• If the problem is there for all aerial points and Freeview boxes, then it could be signal coverage, a problem with your aerial, or a problem with your aerial cabling

 • If the problem only affects one room or receiver, then it could be an internal cabling problem, or interference, which can often be resolved with a booster